Meridian is a programme for senior leaders who work with multiple, diverse stakeholders.

 |Dublin Meridian (February 2020)

 |Glasgow & Edinburgh Meridian (March 2020)

 Please fill in the online application form, choosing the date and location you want.
 If you have any questions on how to apply, or want to find out more about Meridian, please contact your local Common Purpose office.

 Applying for a Common Purpose programme

 When you apply for a Common Purpose programme, you need to consider:

 Once you've submitted your application form, we will review it along with our Advisory Group who will also take these points into account.

 Bursaries and financial assistance

 If you cannot pay the full fee, please do not be deterred from applying.
-There are a number of bursary places provided on every Common Purpose programme for participants who are genuinely unable - as opposed to unwilling - to meet the full fee.
-Meridian is run in cities across the world; for information on costs and how to apply, please visit your local Common Purpose website.
+There are a number of bursary places provided on every Common Purpose programme for participants who are genuinely unable to meet the full fee.
+Meridian is run in cities across the world; for information on costs and how to apply, please contact your local Common Purpose office.